bigconf/garmin_gps_challenge/README.md

 # 🗺️ Garmin_GPS_Challenge

-**Garmin_GPS_Challenge** is a Streamlit-based web app for analyzing Garmin GPS activity data and visualizing intersections with Dutch postcode regions (CBS PC4).
+**Garmin_GPS_Challenge** is a Streamlit-based web app for downloading and analyzing Garmin GPS activity data and visualizing intersections with Dutch postcode regions (CBS PC4).
 Designed for cyclists and runners, the app combines geospatial analysis with a user-friendly interface.

 ## 🚀 Features